huggingface/dataset-viewer/services/worker/README.md

 - `WORKER_MAX_MISSING_HEARTBEATS`: the number of hearbeats a job must have missed to be considered a zombie job.
 Defaults to `5`.
 - `WORKER_ONLY_JOB_TYPES`: comma-separated list of the job types to process, e.g. "/splits,/first-rows".
 If empty, the worker processes all the jobs.
 Defaults to empty.
 - `WORKER_SLEEP_SECONDS`: wait duration in seconds at each loop iteration before checking if resources are available and processing a job if any is available.
 Note that the loop doesn't wait just after finishing a job: the next job is immediately processed.
 Defaults to `15`.
-- `WORKER_STATE_PATH`: directory where the worker executor will store a lock file containing the current job info.
-If empty, a temporary directory will be used.
+- `WORKER_STATE_FILE_PATH`: absolute path of the file where the worker executor will store the state of the current job info.
+If empty, a temporary file will be used.
 Defaults to empty.
 - `WORKER_STORAGE_PATHS`: comma-separated list of paths to check for disk usage.
 Defaults to empty.

 ### Datasets based worker